Legal development

 • the Project Designation Methodology; and

-• the Connections Network Design Methodology.
+• the Connections Network Design Methodology; and

 Arrangements pending full implementation of the connections reform